Fill out the form to get more information about the Grace Hopper Program bootcamp of your choice.

 Since freelance work is usually time-limited and paid by the project, it can be ideal for someone looking to transition from another career.
 The person can accumulate a record of freelance work while still in an existing job.

-How to Get Into the Tech Industry With No Experience
+How To Get Into The Tech Industry With No Experience

 Coding provides one example of how to get into the tech industry with no experience, but many other kinds of tech jobs are open as well.
 For example, 37% of computer user support specialists and 29% of network and computer systems administrators have no college degree, according to the BLS.